 Omar Aqil is a great talented 3D artist from Pakistan, who likes to play with typography, shapes and colors.

-Recently, he started some ambitious still-images based on Picasso works, and I do believe Picasso would have loved his works.
+Recently, Omar started some ambitious still-images based on Picasso works, and I do believe Picasso would have loved his works.
 He also made some amazing typography works.
-I strongly invite you to have a look at his portfolio (links below the interview)

 Let’s learn more from him!